redphx/better-xcloud/README.md

 - **🔥 Capture screenshot**
   > Exclusive to **Better xCloud**.
 Check the [**Capture screenshot** section](#capture-screenshot) for more info.
 - **🔥 Hold the "Quit game" button for one second to refresh the stream**
-  > Sometimes you can fix the bad connection to the stream simply by refreshing the page.
+  > Sometimes you can fix the bad connection to the stream or low FPS simply by refreshing the page.
   > Useful on mobile where the pull-to-refresh feature doesn't work while playing.
 - **🔥 Touch controller**
   > Enable touch controller support for all games.